Hecke orbits and the Mordell-Lang conjecture in distinguished categories: Examples I

 On the other hand, if $ (\overline{\Xi})^n\subset Z=Y(1)^n_\mathbb{C}$ is a structure of finite rank {and} $x_1, \dots, x_{n_0}$ are the non-CM points of $\Xi$, then $ (\overline{\Xi})^n$ is contained in $\Sigma_Z(x)$ where $x=(x_1,\dots, x_{n_0})$.

 A notion of structure of finite rank has also been introduced in \cite{AD22} in the setting of connected pure Shimura varieties.
 This definition is different from the one in \cite{Aslanyan}: in $Y(1)_{\mathbb{C}}^n$, a structure of finite rank in the sense of \cite{Aslanyan} is usually not contained in a structure of finite rank in the sense of \cite{AD22}.
-Indeed, it follows from Theorems 2.4 and 2.11 in \cite{Richard_Yafaev} that a structure of finite rank in $Y(1)_{\mathbb{C}}^n$ in the sense of \cite{AD22} is contained in the union of all special points of $Y(1)_{\mathbb{C}}^n$ with a finite union of classical Hecke orbits in $Y(1)_{\mathbb{C}}^n$ as defined in \cite{Richard_Yafaev} and so contained in the union of all special points of $Y(1)_{\mathbb{C}}^n$ with a finite union of isogeny classes.
-On the other hand, as soon as $n\geq 2$ and $\Xi \subset Y(1)(\mathbb{C})$ contains a non-special point $x$, at most finitely many non-special points, and infinitely many pairwise non-isogenous CM points, the structure of finite rank $\overline{\Xi}^n$ in $Y(1)_{\mathbb{C}}^n$ in the sense of \cite{Aslanyan} contains points of the form $(x,s, \dots , s)$ {($s\in \Xi$ CM point)}, which are all non-special and belong to infinitely many isogeny classes.
+Indeed, it can be deduced from Theorems 2.4 and 2.11 in \cite{Richard_Yafaev} that a structure of finite rank in $Y(1)_{\mathbb{C}}^n$ in the sense of \cite{AD22} is contained in the union of all special points of $Y(1)_{\mathbb{C}}^n$ with a finite union of classical Hecke orbits in $Y(1)_{\mathbb{C}}^n$ as defined in \cite{Richard_Yafaev} and so contained in the union of all special points of $Y(1)_{\mathbb{C}}^n$ with a finite union of isogeny classes.
+On the other hand, as soon as $n\geq 2$ and $\Xi \subset Y(1)(\mathbb{C})$ contains a non-special point $x$, at most finitely many non-special points, and infinitely many CM points that belong to pairwise distinct isogeny classes, the structure of finite rank $\overline{\Xi}^n$ in $Y(1)_{\mathbb{C}}^n$ in the sense of \cite{Aslanyan} contains points of the form $(x,s, \dots , s)$ {($s\in \Xi$ CM point)}, which are all non-special and belong to infinitely many isogeny classes.

-This shows that, in general, given a $\Sigma$-orbit $\Sigma$ and a connected pure Shimura variety $S$, one cannot find a structure of finite rank in the sense of \cite{AD22} containing $\Sigma_{S_\mathbb{C}} $.
+This shows that, in general, given a $\Sigma$-orbit $\Sigma(x)$ and a connected pure Shimura variety $S$, one cannot find a structure of finite rank in the sense of \cite{AD22} containing $\Sigma_{S_\mathbb{C}}(x)$.

-On the other hand, by the above considerations it is clear that, for a connected pure Shimura variety $S$, a structure of finite rank in the sense of \cite{AD22} in $S_{\mathbb{C}}$ is contained in $\Sigma_{S_\mathbb{C}} $ for some $\Sigma$-orbit $\Sigma$.
+On the other hand, by the above considerations it is clear that, for a connected pure Shimura variety $S$, a structure of finite rank in the sense of \cite{AD22} in $S_{\mathbb{C}}$ is contained in $\Sigma_{S_\mathbb{C}}(x)$ for some $\Sigma$-orbit $\Sigma(x)$.